apache/daffodil/daffodil/README.txt

 Daffodil requires Java 1.6 or higher.
 All scripts provided for running and testing are written in bash and tested in GNU Linux.
-Those scripts are not required though, so Daffodil should be able to run in other platforms as long as Java is installed
+Those scripts are not required though, so Daffodil should be able to run in other platforms as long as Java is installed.

-Apache Ant (1.7 or higher) is required for building using the provided script.
+Apache Ant (1.8 or higher) is required for building using the provided script.

-Daffodil is written in Scala 2.9
+Daffodil is written in Scala 2.9.

 ----------------
 RUNNING